 Visit their website here to sign up.

-One of their DJ-specific courses is ran by Dubai-based DJ/producer, Costas Papa.
-This guy has 10 different courses in a series that kick off with this one.
+One of their DJ-specific courses is run by Dubai-based DJ/producer, Costas Papa.
+This guy has 10 different courses in a series that kicks off with this one.
 Using a Pioneer CDJ setup from with rekordbox DJ software, you can easily follow along with a relevant Pioneer DJ controller.
 And that’s just one of many tutors!

-There are literally thousands of classes and over a dozen umbrella topics on the platform, all for about $100 (US) a year, and you also get a free 7-day trial.
-View all their music-related courses here.
+There are literally thousands of classes and over a dozen umbrella topics on the platform, all for about $168 (US) a year, and you also get a free 7-day trial.
+View all their DJ-related courses here.

 Summary: Best Online DJ Courses